stharrold/stharrold.github.io/content/20151230-predict-income-from-census.md

 **Why am I using the ACS 5-year estimate?**

-* TODO:
-    * Highest granularity
-    * Forecasting the 5-year estimate to be windowed on the current and next years is a future step for this project.
+As of Dec 2015, the ACS offers two windowing options for their data releases, 1-year estimates and 5-year estimates.[^acs-ests] Because the ACS 5-year estimates aggregate data over a 5-year window, they have the largest sample and thus the highest precision with the finest granularity for modeling small populations.
+However, the sample size comes at the expense of currency.
+Forecasting the predictions from a 5-year window to a specific year is a future step for this project.

 ## Predicting household income

 * TODO:
     * Purpose
     * ETL: docs, data dict, zip file, check validation files, imputation (knn?)
+        * Download the data from FTP (TODO).[^no-api]
     * Feature extraction: map PUMA to lat-lon, map cat cols to heir cols, incremental PCA, clustering, informative priors, create cross-term features?
     * Data mining: feature corrs, household corrs, pairplots, dim-red vis
     * Predictive analytics: random forest with grid search, 5-fold cross-validation, get confidence intervals, partial dependence plots with decomposed eigenvectors